 - jointly about the Chair and Vice Chair or

 - the entire governing body or

 - the majority of the governing body

 Stage 1 will be considered by an independent investigator appointed by the governing body or the Archdiocese of Liverpool and/or the local authority.
-At the conclusion of their investigation, the independent investigator will provide a formal written response.
+After their investigation, the independent investigator will provide a formal written response.

 Stage 2